Here’s an article we found that may be helpful while traveling

 …record the

 medallion or car number.
+Local

 authorities rely on passenger feedback to keep unsafe drivers off the streets.